Ian Ritchie Lecture

 Professor Ian Ritchie CBE RA Hon FRIAS

-Including contributions from associated professional bodies.
+With contributions from associated professional bodies including:

 In the first of a series of new lectures and workshops the EAA welcomes Ian Ritchie, an architect whose international practice has undertaken the master-planning of cities, national museums and realised monuments.
 Ian will address the City as a manifestation of collective and individual memory and forgetting - from skyline to plinth - and explore the idea of designing the future within the context of a contemporary complex, intellectual and economically driven city.

 The aim of Ian's lecture is that architects will come to a greater awareness of their true importance to society.
 And consequently make an effort to better understand society and its evolution, and so be in a position to intelligently anticipate future social, spatial and infrastructure challenges.

 Following Ian Ritchie's lecture there will be contributions from local consultants and groups leading on to a workshop which will look at Edinburgh at large, and what we can collectively contribute and change to make a better future.

 SWC louvres, Ian Ritchie, Spire of Dublin City